Colorado Catholic dioceses submit to voluntary abuse review

 Under the plan, there is no set pool of money set aside in advance.
 The amount paid out will be determined by Feinberg's team, and the church cannot appeal those decisions.
 However, victims can decide whether or not to accept the award.
 Victims who accepted an award would give up their right to sue the church.

-Although the church does not believe there has been any significant cases of abuse since 2002, Coffman said it would surprising if that is what the review found.
+Although the church does not believe there has been any significant cases of abuse since 2002, Coffman said it would be surprising if that is what the review found.

 "That would be great.
 But we would be different from any other state if that was the outcome," she said.